cvilsmeier/go-sqlite-bench/README.md

 ------------------------------------------------------------------------------

-In benchmark 'Large', sqinn is slower than the other drivers: Shuffling gigabytes of data over stdin/out takes time.
+In benchmark 'Large', sqinn is slower than the other drivers: Shuffling gigabytes of data across process boundaries takes time.

 In all other benchmarks, craw and sqinn are the fastest solutions, while mattn is a bit slower, and cznic is much slower, especially when used